andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 *Front-End Instrumentation*:
 * Upgrade OpenGSN client to v3 (which uses ethers instead of web3) to reduce the size of our tracking package
 * Migrate from Ceramic testnet to mainnet
-* Migrate from Rinkeby testnet to layer 2 mainnet (most likely Polygon)
+* Migrate from Rinkeby testnet to layer 2 mainnet (most likely Polygon due to cost considerations)

 *Decentralized Data Network*:
 * Update Ceramic data models to use new GraphQL interface so indexing is extensible and system scales.